I Realized I Could Only Do It By Steps: Interview with Michaela Bridgemohan

 Vol. 1 Issue 02 Fall 2019

-Interview held by Louis Fermor on 08 September 2019 on Treaty 7 Territory in Mohkintstis (Calgary)
+Interview held by Louie Fermor on 08 September 2019 on Treaty 7 Territory in Mohkintstis (Calgary)

 Michaela Bridgemohan is a Canadian visual artist of Australian and Jamaican descent.
 She is currently located in Mohkinstsis, also known as Calgary, Alberta.
 Her work fluctuates between a collaboration of drawings, sewing, photography, and sculpture as she tries to capture the transformative interactions associated with female biracial identity.
 Using her own body as a spectral, she explores Caribbean folklore to interpret personal narratives of “otherness”, hegemonic ideologies linked to racial dichotomy and the stoic nature associated with womanhood.